electric-cloud-community/EC-Kubernetes/dsl/procedures/createConfiguration/preface.md

         kubectl get secret secret-1234 -o yaml

-    * The value of token field in above output is the berar token in encoded format.
-We need to decode it and use it as berar token.
-On a Unix like system, following command will decode the password
+    * The value of the token field in the output above is base64 encoded.
+We need to decode it to use in the plugin configuration.
+On a Unix like system, following command can be used to decode the value:

-        echo "encoded_string" | base64 --decode
+        echo "<encoded_token_value>" | base64 --decode